kavia-common/employee-management-system-5751-5760/employee_backend/README.md

    - Copy `.env.example` to `.env`
    - Set values as needed for your environment
    - For local development, defaults use SQLite at `sqlite:///./employees.db`
-   - JWT_SECRET: If not set, the app now logs a WARNING and still starts for dev convenience.
-For production, you MUST set a strong secret; do not rely on defaults.

 4) Run database migrations:
    ```